 The Forest Stewardship Council (FSC) was established in 1993 and supports socially beneficial, environmentally appropriate and economically viable management of the world's forests.
 It is international multi-stakeholder, not for-profit organization.

 Benefits of FSC-certified products are: Environmental Protection (FSC's forest management standards prohibit harvest of rare forest, increase protection of water quality, prevent loss of natural forest cover and prohibit harmful chemicals); Community Engagement (FSC requires forest managers to protect customary rights of local population and engage community members); Credibility (anyone who accepts responsible forest management can become a member of FSC); ); Access to Markets (many companies give preferences for FSC-certified products).
 Plywood FSC certified means that it is produced according to the requirements of the Forest Stewardship Council

 Generalized Scheme of Preferences (GSP) provides developing country exporters possibility to pay less/ no duty on their plywood and hardboard exports to the EU.
 In this way countries receive access to EU markets.
 On January, 01, 2014 the new GSP preferences under EU Regulation 978/2012 started to apply.

-More than 80 countries and territories (including 20 high or upper middle income countries) will no longer be beneficiaries of the EU Generalized Scheme of Preferences (GPS).
-As a result, products originating in these 20 high or upper middle income countries will no longer benefit from a preferential trade scheme upon importation into the EU.
-As the list of removed countries contains some major economies, products originating in these countries will be impacted by the new regime.
-Companies should assess the impact on their business and explore the available options to mitigate the financial impact of the new GSP rules.
+More than 80 countries and territories are no longer beneficiaries of GPS.
+As a result, plywood and hardboard products originating in these countries will no longer benefit from a preferential trade scheme upon importation into the EU.
+As the list of removed countries contains some major economies, products originating in these countries will be affected by the new regime.
+Russian and Belarusian plywood and hardboards as the goods originated in the mentioned countries are excluded from the GSP regime